bobg/mingo/Readme.md

   -tests     Include tests
   -check     Check that the module declares the right version of Go -api API   Find the Go API files in the directory API instead of the default $GOROOT/api

+Normal output is the lowest minor version of Go
+(the x in Go 1.x)
+that is safe to declare in the `go` directive of the module’s `go.mod` file.

 Running with `-check` causes mingo to exit with a 0 status code and no output if the module declares the correct version of Go,